Israeli ground forces inside Gaza as Palestinians take stock after intense overnight bombardment | KRDO

 Several United Nations agencies have also reported losing contact with their local staff in Gaza.

+Elon Musk said SpaceX’s Starlink satellite communications network would support internet connectivity for internationally recognized relief organizations in the besieged enclave.

+In response, Israel’s Communications Minister Shlomo Karhi said that the government “will use all means at its disposal to fight this.”
+In a statement posted on X, Karhi wrote there is “no doubt” that the service would be used by Hamas “for terrorist activities.”

-While communications are largely severed, according to the local telecoms provider Jawwal, those with Israeli or international SIMs appear to have some patchy connections.
+While communications are largely severed within the territory, according to the local telecoms provider Jawwal, those with Israeli or international SIMs appear to have some patchy connections.

 Fate of hostages remains unclear